The Basic Case:

 War Comes home.

 War abroad increases hatred at home and the militarization of police.
 While wars are fought in the name of “supporting” those fighting in the wars, veterans are given little assistance in dealing with the deep moral guilt, trauma, brain injury, and other hurdles in the way of adapting to nonviolent society.
 Those trained in mass killing by the U.S. military, for example, are disproportionately those who become mass shooters in the United States, where such behavior is of course no longer acceptable.
+And militaries lose or have stolen huge numbers of guns that are used in violent crimes that are not war.

 War planning leads to wars.